Recent Things I've made

 A rocket with probiotic bottles

-I had the idea of building a rocket toy for our kid using probiotic bottles.
-This project also helped to learn how to paint with acrylics and how to simulate fire from the engines.
+I built a rocket toy for our kid using probiotic bottles.
+This project helped me learn how to paint with acrylics and simulate engine fire.

 A Bluey and Bingo themed cake

-No electronics here, just a Bluey and Bingo themed cake I made for our son.
-To keep it as healthy as possible, I used no sugar or butter.
-Just sponge and crushed weet-bix for the base, crushed biscuits for the sand, and jelly for the ocean.
-It's the first time I attempt this, and I'm quite happy with the result 😀
+No electronics here, just a Bluey and Bingo themed cake for our son.
+I kept it healthy - no sugar or butter.
+Sponge and crushed weet-bix for the base, crushed biscuits for sand, and jelly for the ocean.
+First time trying this, and I'm happy with how it turned out 😀